 Astrophysicists estimate that the sun has made 23 revolutions around our galaxy since the sun and earth were formed.
 One revolution of the sun around our galaxy is said to take 200 million years.

 Plant life arose after fungi had been putting nitrogen and oxygen into soil.
 Depending on environmental circumstances, species of trees evolved from ferns and other plant life.
 In addition to plant life there were insects and other creatures with a sensory nervous system – systems that served them in seeking moisture, nutrition and escaping danger.
-Plant life evolved with characteristics that were allowed by their environment.
+Plant life evolved with characteristics allowed by their environment.
 (Therefore today we have trees with broad leaves in the warmer climates and trees whose leaves fall or are needle-like in the colder climates.
 And the evolution of different living things involved sequence.
 Before animals there was the plant life on which the animals were to feed.
 Mobile organisms developed that absorbed water (hydration), that acquired minerals and energy to burn (food), that like plants had veins and skin.
 There was diversity in the development of organisms that had mobility, and these mobile creatures had a nervous system with sensors necessary for navigation.
 Among the mobile creatures were insects that lived by sucking blood.

 There was evolving bacteria as there is today (a mutant bacterium that has an immunity to an antibiotic surviving and reproducing a new generation of bacteria that makes a antibiotic ineffective.)